Reinstall invites you to join us in revisiting PC gaming days gone by. Today, Richard looks back at Shogo: Mobile Armor Division.

 Nothing cool lasts forever.
-When Shogo ( $2.99 on GOG ) first landed in 1998, it was in a world where anime was finally making a splash in the West.
-The likes of Ghost in the Shelland Neon Genesis Evangelion were becoming geek household names, making it not just acceptable but (almost) cool to watch cartoons full of blood and nudity, with episode names like "GIVE UP!
+When Shogo first landed in 1998, it was in a world where anime was finally making a splash in the West.
+The likes of Ghost in the Shell and Neon Genesis Evangelion were becoming geek household names, making it not just acceptable but (almost) cool to watch cartoons full of blood and nudity, with episode names like "GIVE UP!
 But Just Before We Do, The Sure Kill Sword Appears!"

 Its central gimmick remains cool though, and ripe for ripping off.
 Throughout, you regularly swap between traditional FPS action on foot, and running around in a giant mecha to really cut loose and blow stuff up.
-Say what you will about the big, hulking battle-tanks of games like MechWarriorand Starsiege, there's something great about the Japanese "physical extension of the pilot" variety, which offer the perfect mix of speed, power and sleek design.
-Shogois no exception, giving you insane firepower and all the explosions its early particle system can handle.
+Say what you will about the big, hulking battle-tanks of games like MechWarrior and Starsiege, there's something great about the Japanese "physical extension of the pilot" variety, which offer the perfect mix of speed, power, and sleek design.
+Shogo is no exception, giving you all the firepower and explosions its early particle system can handle.
 Rockets?
 Boom.
 Giant robots?
 Boom.
 Parked cars?
 Boom.

 Oddly, though, even in the mecha stages where you're high above the streets shooting at enemies who exist solely to be crushed underfoot, the experience feels more like running around a model town than actually being a giant.
 This is partially because there isn't a lot of stuff in the environment to provide a sense of scale, but the problem is mostly the speed of the action.
 Whether on foot or in your robot, you blitz around at roughly half the speed of light, and the feel of the combat is oddly unchanged.